SAP-samples/btp-setup-automator/docs/generated/btpsa-usecase-properties-services-items-allof-1-then-allof-54-then.md

 ## name

-Internet of Things: The SAP Business Technology Platform Internet of Things service for the Cloud Foundry environment connects devices to SAP Business Technology Platform to provide scalable ingestion of IoT data and device management.
-The respective services provide a secure connection to remote devices using a broad variety of IoT protocols and manage the device lifecycle from onboarding to decommissioning.
+SAP Intelligent Robotic Process Automation: SAP Intelligent Robotic Process Automation (SAP Intelligent RPA) lets you automate enterprise business processes.
+Design process automations with the Desktop Studio by creating end-to-end scenarios.
+Import these scenarios into the cloud Factory powered by SAP Business Technology Platform to configure and execute them with Agents.
+Agents running on workstations can work as a Digital Assistant (attended automation) or as a Digital Worker (unattended automation).

 `name`